WICG/turtledove/FLEDGE.md

 The [Product-level TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/PRODUCT_LEVEL.md) proposal describes a use case in which the rendered ad is composed of multiple pieces — a top-level ad template "container" which includes some slots that can be filled in with specific "products".
 This is useful because the browser's microtargeting threshold can be applied to each individual component of the ad without compromising on tracking protections.

-The output of `generateBid()` can use the on-device ad composition flow through an optional adComponents field, listing addition URLs made available to the fenced frame the container URL is loaded in.
+The output of `generateBid()` can use the on-device ad composition flow through an optional adComponents field, listing additional URLs made available to the fenced frame the container URL is loaded in.
 The component URLs may be retrieved by calling `navigator.adAuctionComponents(numComponents)`, where numComponents is at most 20.
 To prevent bidder worklets from using this as a sidechannel to leak additional data to the fenced frame, exactly numComponents obfuscated URLs will be returned by this method, regardless of how many adComponent URLs were actually in the bid, even if the bid contained no adComponents, and the Interest Group itself had no adComponents either.

 ### 4. Browsers Render the Winning Ad